BerndiVader/MythicSkriptAddon/readme.md

 ## Effects:

+### set health of activemob %activemob% to %number%
+Set the health of the ActiveMob.
+Amount of 1 = 1/2 heart

+### set maxhealth of activemob %activemob% to %number%
+Set the max possible health the ActiveMob can have.
+1 = 1/2 heart

 ### set lastaggro of activemob %activemob% to %entity%
 Set the LastAggroEntity to a new entity: set lastaggro of {_am} to event-entity